Automatic Reversing Circuit - January, 2017

 The following diagram shows the pinouts for some of the integrated circuits and transistors used on these pages.Integrated Circuit and Transistor Pinout diagrams

-The circuits in the following list do not have a specific page dedicated to them.
-The schematics have very little, if any explanation accompanying them.
+The circuits in the following list do not have a detailed page dedicated to them.
+The schematics have little, if any explanation accompanying them.
 Some of the circuits are experimental in nature.

 The circuits in this group are: